The dos and don'ts of business email etiquette

 Do:

-- If you're starting a new email, double check that you’re sending from the right email address.
-Many of us have multiple email addresses, often managed via the same inbox — you don't want to mix up accounts, confusing the recipient.
+• Verify your sender address: Double-check that you're sending from the right email address.
+Many of us have multiple email addresses, often managed via the same inbox.
+You don't want to mix up accounts and confuse the recipient.

 Don't:

-- Send replies late at night (except in an emergency).
+• Send emails late at night: Avoid sending replies late at night, except in an emergency.
 If you're clearing through your email at a late hour, use scheduling features to send your reply at a time that is more appropriate for the recipient.

 2. Subject line

-Your subject line should communicate key information so your recipient can grok your message with a glance.
+Your subject line should communicate key information so your recipient understands your message at a glance.

 Do:

-- Include details like dates, titles, or company names, that will help your recipient understand who you are and why you're contacting them.
+• Add context: Include details such as dates, project names, or company names to help your recipient understand who you are and why you're contacting them.
+"Q4 Budget Review: Action Needed by Friday" beats "Quick question" every time.

 Don't: